 Where Does Conflict Arise in New Ventures?

 Perhaps the most common new venture conflicts are those that arise among co-founders (Ensley & Hmieleski, 2005).
 These often involve differences pertaining to ownership stakes, venture control or venture strategy.
 Another common form of conflict arises between founders and investors: Investors are generally brought in to help a venture grow, but founders sometimes do not anticipate the loss of control that outside investment can entail.
-Conflicts can also arise among members of a venture’s board (Forbes et al., 2010).
+Conflicts can also arise among members of a venture’s board (Forbes et al., 2010), as my colleagues and I observed in this research article.
 For example, differences may arise between early-stage and later-stage investors.
 Broader conflicts can arise among employees of a new venture.
 For example, divisions may form between the “early hires” of a venture and those hired later on.
 Such divisions may stem from disagreements that arise as a venture’s structures and activities change over time in response to the demands of growth.